IndioInc/go-autoupdate/README.md

 After you've compiled all the binaries, use `release` command provided by this package to send the release to S3.

-`release add your-app stable company-releases-bucket releases $COMMIT_ID`.
+`go-autoupdate release your-app stable company-releases-bucket releases $COMMIT_ID`.

 All applications listening for changes will see that `version.json` file has changed in the bucket, download the new release for the correct GOOS-GOARCH pair, stop the old process with `SIGTERM` and start the new application version.